lytedev/gpmplayer/readme.md

 `gpmplayer` depends on the wonderful [gmusicapi][gmusicapi].
 It also uses appdirs for figuring out where to put its files.

+It also uses `mplayer` to actually, y'know, *play* the songs.
+So you'll need that installed (and obviously in your PATH) as well.

 ```bash
 sudo pip2 install gmusicapi appdirs
 ```